The Shelbourne Valley Action Plan (SVAP) will guide land use and transportation decisions in the Shelbourne Valley over the next 30 years.

 - A better-designed community that improves the relationship between buildings and pedestrian areas and highlights streets as a space for community enjoyment and activity;

 - A healthier environment through Bowker Creek restoration, environmentally significant areas protection and urban forest enhancement.

 Short-Term Mobility Design Options

-Over the past year, public feedback has been received on three options for short-term mobility improvements.
+In September and October 2016, public feedback was received on three options for short-term mobility improvements.
 On December 5, 2016 Council endorsed in principle a preferred set of short term mobility actions (Option 3) and directed staff to incorporate the actions into the Shelbourne Valley Action Plan.

 - 60% indicated they supported Option 3

 - 24% indicated they supported Option 3 in part

 - 16% indicated they did not support Option 3

 On October 5, 2015, Council directed staff to seek public input on mobility improvement options.
 Details on potential options are included in the supplemental report.